Oxford Daily (OD)Oxford Daily (OD)Oxford Daily (OD)

 Local estate agents predict a family operator or retirement-bound duo as frontrunners.

-Quoting council planning officer Neil Baxter in a piece by South Oxfordshire News’ Fiona Grant“Its village hub status protects it from closures plaguing high streets.”
+Quoting council planning officer Neil Baxter in a piece by South Oxfordshire News’ Fiona Grant, “Its village hub status protects it from closures plaguing high streets.”

 Grant detailed 2026 incentives like government rural pub relief, slashing business rates by 50%.
 International buyers, limited by stamp duty hikes, focus on lifestyle purchases.